The Pocol Military Memorial

 The Pocol military shrine in Cortina

-Once you reach the top of the slope, you will be greeted by a statue of the Leon of St. Mark.
-The work was originally part of a fountain placed in Piazza Venezia and was built by the chief magistrate of Cortina, in 1936, to commemorate the days when Ampezzo was part of the Republic of Venice, at a time in history when nationalism was very strong.
-In the 1960s the fountain was demolished and the lion statue moved to Pocol.
+Once you reach the top of the slope, you will be greeted by a statue of Leon of St. Mark.
+The statue was originally part of a fountain, located in "Piazza Venezia," in the center of the town.
+The lion was built by the chief magistrate of Cortina in 1936 to commemorate the days when Ampezzo was part of the Republic of Venice, at a time in history when nationalism was very strong.
+In the 1960s, the fountain was demolished and the lion statue moved to Pocol.

 Now cross the two cannons to reach the access steps, carved into the rock.
-Descend down the ramp, you will be surrounded by bronze tablets of the "Via Crucis" made by Giannino Castiglioni.
+Descend down the ramp, and you will be surrounded by bronze tablets of the "Via Crucis," made by Giannino Castiglioni.
 Once you reach the main forecourt, you'll see other war relics and the entrance to the shrine.
 If you turn left, going a bit into the woods, you will find the small church of the Cemetery of the Eagles, which we mentioned earlier.

 The tombstones inside the sanctuary in Cortina